-Article 4 of this Ordinance provides for an amendment of the use of available legal remedies, as follows:
+Article 4 of this Ordinance, supplemented by the Law of 11 May 2020, provides for an amendment of the use of certain requests and available legal remedies, as follows:

-- the time limits set by the provisions of the Code of Criminal Procedure for the appeals are doubled, without being inferior to ten days; - all appeals and applications, including appeals to the courts of appeal and the Court of Cassation, can be filed by registered mail with acknowledgment of receipt, as well as submissions; - · appeals to the courts of appeal and to the Court of Cassation can be lodged by email; - applications filed pursuant to the next-to-last paragraph of Article 81 of the Code of Criminal Procedure can be sent by email.
+- the time limits set by the provisions of the Code of Criminal Procedure or by the Law of 29 July 1881 on freedom of the press for the appeals are doubled, without being inferior to ten days; - all appeals and applications, including appeals to the courts of appeal and the Court of Cassation, can be filed by registered mail with acknowledgment of receipt, as well as submissions; - appeals to the courts of appeal and to the Court of Cassation can be lodged by email; - applications filed pursuant to the next-to-last paragraph of Article 81 of the Code of Criminal Procedure can be sent by email. - in matters of pre-trial detention, certain request for release can be made by e-mail.